We’d love to help you start a productive conversation.Read More

 Types of Raw Diets

-Many raw feeding concerns stem from raw diets that are homemade.
+Many raw feeding concerns stem from raw diets that are homemade raw dog food diets.
 These are diets that some pet parents make from raw meat from the butcher, with additional ingredients like fresh veggies, supplements, and more.
 The issue with this approach is that meat from the butcher or grocery store can have pathogens like salmonella or listeria because the assumption is that you will cook it before eating.
 So, safety is the first issue when feeding store-bought raw meat to pets.
 In addition, you must be 100% sure you are creating a complete and balanced diet to make sure that you pet is getting the proper nutrients to thrive.
 This is not an easy task, and one that should be left to pet nutrition experts!

-Another other type of raw diet is pre-made recipes sold in pet stores.
+Another other type of raw diet is pre-made dog food and cat food recipes sold in pet stores.
 Instinct Raw diets undergo a process called High Pressure Processing (HPP) to remove pathogens (more on that later!).
 We also test all our raw diets before they are shipped out to ensure they’re pathogen-free.
 However, not all brands follow these same safety & quality standards; HPP is not a pet food requirement.
 Some brands only HPP certain proteins, and others simply don’t do this step.
 Also, while most of what’s sold in pet stores is completed and balanced, it’s important to know the expertise behind the company to help determine the best raw brand for your pet.

 Instinct has a dedicated team of experts formulating and making our raw recipes, from food scientists to quality control specialists to our on-staff Board Certified Veterinary Nutritionist® (who, prior to her role at Instinct, was in practice for 31 years).
 Together, our team has decades of experience in pet food.